lbl59/implementation-uncertainty/README.md

 To recreate all figures, run the Python scripts within the `figure_generation` directory.
 Data from Trindade et al. (2020) can be found in the `results` directory.

 To replicate the cmoputational experiment, follow the steps outlined below.
 Note that this experiment was run using high performance computing and cannot easily be replicated on a personal computer.
-To accurately replicate the experiment, please use parallel master-worker version of [Borg MOEA] (http://borgmoea.org).
-You can request access to the source code [here] (http://borgmoea.org/#contact).
+To accurately replicate the experiment, please use parallel master-worker version of ![Borg MOEA] (http://borgmoea.org).
+You can request access to the source code ![here] (http://borgmoea.org/#contact).

 ## Folders :file_folder:
 1. process_output: Contains all python code files used for post-processing the output of the DU Reevaluation